Hessah11/Hessah11.github.io/abm.md

   * Makes agents interact with the environment in a random order.
   * Gets the agents to share resources.
   * Animates the agents interactions within a GUI.

+Click [here]() to view the code for the created agent-based model on Github.